tsunamishadow/bonusheroes/predictions2019.md

 ### Most Picked Hero

 The biggest candidate seems to be **Grimstroke**, largely due to how often it has been picked and banned by all the teams in question over the last couple of months.
-What's interesting though is that Grimstroke has recieved a set of consecutive nerfs, putting his more recent performances into question at professional.
+What's interesting though is that Grimstroke has recieved a set of consecutive nerfs, putting his more recent performances into question at professional level.
 His common pairings in Doom, Batrider and Juggernaut also look shaky.
 What's worse he's not valued nearly as much as other heroes.
 He seems to be the safe pick, but I don't think it's the correct one.

 A common pickup by all the teams and the top teams here, as well as professional players across the board is **Rubick**.
 It's not difficult to see why.
 Rubick is a common versatile support hero with a powerful ultimate in Spell Steal that got more powerful now that everybody has an Aghanim's Scepter upgrade.
 He's able to work in greed lineups, push lineups, and stall lineups, and Arcane Supremacy is still showing its weight in fights and skirmishes.
 To top it off, Rubick last recieved a small buff and has not yet recieved a nerf despite his popularity.